Mycobacterium colombiense

 Mycobacterium colombiense is a species of the phylum Actinomycetota (Gram-positive bacteria with high guanine and cytosine content, one of the dominant phyla of all bacteria), belonging to the genus Mycobacterium.
+The species can act opportunistically and infect immunocompromised humans, creating symptoms similar to other respiratory mycobacterial infections.

 Etymology: colombiense, pertaining to Colombia, the South American country where the strains were first isolated.